Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ACM Computing Surveys 2020] ([paper](https://arxiv.org/pdf/1904.05046.pdf)) Generalizing from a Few Examples A Survey on Few-Shot Learning
 - [ICLR 2019] ([paper](https://arxiv.org/pdf/1904.04232) [code](https://github.com/wyharveychen/CloserLookFewShot)) A Closer Look At Few-shot Classification
 - [ICLR 2020] ([paper](https://arxiv.org/pdf/1909.02729.pdf)) A Baseline for Few-shot Image Classification
+- [ICLR 2020] A New Meta-Baseline for Few-Shot Learning
 - [arXiv 2020] A COMPREHENSIVE OVERVIEW AND SURVEY OF RECENT ADVANCES IN META-LEARNING
 - [arXiv 2020] Defining Benchmarks for Continual Few-Shot Learning